 Adolescent girls in crises also tell us they have little to no information about their sexual and reproductive health.
 They face barriers to accessing services including contraception and menstrual health products.

 These issues have devastating effects on girls’ education, making them less likely to access life-saving information, such as where to go in the event of a disaster, or how climate change impacts lives.

 Evidence from COVID-19 affected countries and research into girls in other recent crises, suggests an impending “invisible catastrophe”.

-We are advocating at global level to ensure the needs and rights of girls are included in disasters policy and programmes.
+We are advocating at a global level to ensure the needs and rights of girls are included in disaster policy and programmes.
 This includes changing attitudes that cause gender-based violence, providing comprehensive sexual and reproductive health services and ensuring economic opportunities.

 Addressing adolescent girls’ specific needs is essential to reduce the impact of crises and ensure girls are able to thrive.

 Our gender-transformative approach focuses on tackling the root causes of gender inequality and exclusion and reshaping unequal gender and power relations to realise girls’ rights and equality between all children, young people and adults regardless of their gender and other intersecting identities.